Apteco/py-apteco/docs/source/reference/topics/session.rst

     'peOccu'

     .. note::
-        You can also retrieve variables from their respective ``Table`` object.
+        You can also retrieve variables from their respective :class:`Table` object.

     .. tip::
         You may find it helpful to allocate commonly-used FastStats variables